alterNERDtive/VoiceAttack-profiles/README.md

   binds portable.
-* [EDDI](https://github.com/EDCD/EDDI) installed as a VoiceAttack plugin: required for EliteDangerous, SpanshAttack and Streamattack, optional for RatAttack and SealAttack.
+* [EDDI](https://github.com/EDCD/EDDI) installed as a VoiceAttack plugin: required for EliteDangerous, SpanshAttack and Streamattack, optional for RatAttack.
 * [ED-NeutronRouter](https://github.com/sc-pulgan/ED-NeutronRouter): required
   for SpanshAttack. **Make sure to [grab the pre-release 1.02](https://github.com/sc-pulgan/ED-NeutronRouter/releases/tag/1.02)** since 1.01 has a bug with a hardcoded 50 ly jump range.
 * [elite-scripts](https://github.com/alterNERDtive/elite-scripts): required for
-  EliteDangerous, SpanshAttack and StreamAttack, recommended for RatAttack and SealAttack (included).
+  EliteDangerous, SpanshAttack and StreamAttack, recommended for RatAttack (included).

 Additionally, you need to have keyboard binds setup at least as secondary bindings in Elite’s controls options.
 VA _cannot_ “push” joystick buttons for